Editorial for Yet Another Contest 4 P4 - Even The Odds

 Case 1: Even number of odd columns in both subgrids, no odd rows in any subgrid

 Here, the columns that we will choose for the subgrid to be flipped are fixed.
 We should try to maximize the number of rows to be flipped to maximize the chances of finding an odd number within the subgrid.
-Keeping in mind that both subgrids need an odd number of rows to be flipped, we will choose either row 1 or row 2 as one boundary and row N or row N-1 as the other, depending on the total number of rows in the subgrids.
+Keeping in mind that both subgrids need an odd number of rows to be flipped, we will choose either row or row as one boundary and row or row as the other, depending on the total number of rows in the subgrids.

 Case 2: Even number of odd columns in one subgrid, no odd rows in any subgrid